NethServer/docs/administrator-manual/en/webtop5.rst

 .. image:: _static/webtop-cf5.png

 .. note::
     With the **FREE version**, installed by default, it is possible to create up to a **maximum of 3 custom fields** for each different module (3 in Address Book + 3 in Calendar + 3 in Activities).
-To remove this limit it is necessary to upgrade to the **PREMIUM version** by purchasing a dedicated license on our `NethShop <https://nethshop.nethesis.it/product/campi-custom-webtop/>`_
+To remove this limit it is necessary to upgrade to the **PREMIUM version** by purchasing a dedicated license on `Nethesis shop <https://nethshop.nethesis.it/product/campi-custom-webtop/>`_

 Searches on custom fields
 -------------------------